F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

   type: ClusterIP

 ```
-* All the pods will be annoated with nodeportlocal.antrea.io which has nodeport and ip information.
+* All the pods will be annotated with nodeportlocal.antrea.io which has nodeport and IP information.

 ```
 kubectl describe po f5-hello-world-6d859874b7-prf8l -n cis